Venom (character): Eddie Brock

 Over the years, as the symbiote gained more intelligence and moved to additional human hosts, the name began to apply to the symbiote as well as its hosts.
 As Venom, Brock fights Spider-Man many times, winning on several occasions.
 Venom repeatedly tries to kill Peter Parker/Spider-Man—both when the latter was in and out of costume.
 Thus Parker is forced to abandon his "black costume", which the symbiote had been mimicking, after Venom confronts Parker's wife Mary Jane.

 Venom escapes from the supervillain prison, The Vault, to torment Spider-Man and his family.
 The symbiote is finally rendered comatose after being subdued by Styx's plague virus, and Eddie Brock is subsequently placed in Ryker's Island Prison.
 When the symbiote recovers and returns to free Brock, it leaves a spawn to bond with Brock's psychotic serial-killer cellmate Cletus Kasady, who becomes Carnage.
 Meanwhile, Venom and Spider-Man fight on a deserted island, and Spider-Man strands Venom there after faking his own death.
 Soon after, however, Spider-Man brings Venom back to New York City to stop Carnage's killing spree.
 After being incarcerated once again, Venom is used to create five new symbiotes, which are all paired with human hosts.

 As well as helping Eddie Brock to seek continued revenge against Spider-Man, the symbiote also aids Brock in a sporadic career as a vigilante.
+From February to July 1993, a solo Venom series, Venom: Lethal Protector, ran for six issues.
+Venom: Lethal Predator notably marked in a significant change in Venom's comic book role, as he would now become more of an antihero vigilante figure.
 He and the symbiote occasionally share a desire to protect innocent people from harm, even if it means working side by side with the hated Spider-Man.
 This is especially true when Venom combats the entity he believes to be his spawn, Carnage.
 When Spider-Man helps Venom save Brock's ex-wife Anne Weying, the two form a temporary truce, though this falls apart after Weying's suicide.